qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

    Storing a file to a WebDAV external storage

+.. note::

+   User can also achieve the same result if he drags and drops a file on the whole attachment widget.

 Using the |cancel| :sup:`Cancel` button, user can cancel the storing process.

-It's possible to configure a viewer so the resource will be automatically fetched from the external storage system and displayed directly below the URL.
+It's possible to configure a viewer using the :guilabel:`Integrated document viewer` so the resource will be automatically fetched from the external storage system and displayed directly below the URL.

-.. note::

-   User can also achieve the same result it he drags'n drops a file on the whole attachment widget.

 |warning| :sup:`Warning` Icon indicates that the resource cannot be fetched from the external